 - a.
-Demonstrate how to approach patients in the elective setting. - b.
+Demonstrate how to approach patients in the anesthesia department setting. - b.
 Demonstrate the ability to identify the chief complaint. - c.
 Perform a focused exam related to chief complaint. - d.
 Demonstrate effective patient management skills. - e.
-Demonstrate the ability to develop an evaluation and treatmentplan. - f.
-Demonstrate the ability to monitor the response to therapeuticinterventions. - g.
-Discuss with the attending physician the appropriate referral of the patient for subsequent healthcare services to insure proper transitions of care includingOMT. - h.
-Educate patients and evaluate their comprehension of the treatmentplan. - i.
+Demonstrate the ability to develop an evaluation and treatment plan. - f.
+Demonstrate the ability to monitor the response to the rapeutic interventions. - g.
+Discuss with their attending the referral of the patient for subsequent healthcare services to insure proper transition of care including OMT. - h.
+Educate patient and evaluate their comprehension of their treatment plan. - i.
 Participate with the health care team to provide patient care.